Shopify

 Click on Add new Account at the bottom of the drop-down and follow the on-screen prompts.
 You can also go to the Authorizers tab and click on Add New Service.

-4. Name your data source and select your metrics and attributes.
-Please keep in mind that metrics and attributes depend on the selected dataset.
+3. Name your data source and select your metrics and attributes.
+Keep in mind that metrics and attributes depend on the selected dataset.

-5. Configure your snapshotting preferences.
-Choose your sync frequency or the exact synchronization time under Show advanced settings.
+4. Configure your sync frequency or the exact synchronization time under Show advanced settings.

 DATADDO TIP